Ballari Medical College and Research Centre: History

 In the following 7 subjects, the appointment of staff and purchases of the equipments to fulfill the MCI norms are made and MCI has been already requested to inspect these departments and consider for PG courses recognition in these subjects.
 The 7 subjects are (1) Ophthalmology (2) Skin & STD (3) Anaesthesiology (4) Pharmacology (5) Pathology (6) Paediatrics (7) Orthopaedics.
 In the remaining subjects the efforts are being made to develop infrastructures and invite the MCI for PG course recognition.

 The Super specialty departments like Urology, Plastic Surgery, Paediatric Surgery and Neurosurgery are functioning and they are well equipped with modern equipments for the treatments and operations of the patients.
 This Institute also offers M.Ch in Urology courses.

 The Institute is affiliated to Rajiv Gandhi University of Health Sciences, Bangalore and it is to be mentioned that in all the University examinations more than 80% of the students have passed in the last many years.
 One student of this college got 15th rank in All India PG entrance examination.
 All the needy students both men, women are provided hostels and have the separate working women hostel.

 This Institute runs its own nursing school for diploma nursing studies with annual admission of 30 students and also 8 school of nursing and two college of nursing private nursing institutes are availing the clinical facilities of different hospital of this institute.

 General Nurse Midwife (GNM) Course : School of nursing started in 1963 with intake of 12 students.
 Up to 1995, it was a 3-year, 9 month midwifery course. later it changed course as a 3yrs in 1996-2004.
 In 2005 curriculum has changed and the duration of course 3 years and internship 6 months under the guidance of Indian Nursing Council and Karnataka State Nursing Council.

 It is stipendiary course, each student get after submission of bond paper as per 1957 Note 2 Para G Rule 7 they receive Rs.1000/- per month for 3yrs 6 month.

 Basic B.Sc Nursing (B.Sc Nsg) : It is started in 2008 with an intake of 20 students and in the next academic year 2009-10 the intake of student is 25.
 It is running successfully and first batch students has got 100% results out of which one distinction, 16 first class and 3 second class.

 Also courses of different para clinical subjects are conducted in this institution and 60 students are admitted every year.

 Recent developments

 Dr.T.GANGADHARA GOUDA who was appointed as a regular Director of VIMS for a period of three years, was the brain child of the recent construction and developmental drive in the Institution.

-Department of community medicine spearheading the creation of awareness in the public especially awareness on healthcare facilities.